Table Talk: Learn How to Teach & Test English Conversation

 This course has done the hard work for you.
 Enjoy.

 English conversation in an academic setting more closely resembles an interview or an interrogation rather than a relaxed and free-flowing exchange of information, ideas, and opinions.
 The purpose of this course, "Table Talk!" is to create an enjoyable space for students to talk with each other about the big and not-so-big questions of life and practice the interactive skill of conversation.
+We want our students to be able to communicate with others in English.
+In order to make that happen, they will need to overcome anxiety, know the necessary language, and have a desire to apply it.
+We think the activities we use in our classroom and list here effectively assist students to achieve that trifecta.

 This course will show you have to give students the opportunity to explore the big questions, articulate their thoughts, and engage with the opinions of others and focus on maximizing classroom speaking time.
 At any point during the discussion, should students come up with a question on the spot, they are encouraged to ask it to everyone.
 This will allow students to practice speaking English using a mix of lighter questions and some that are more challenging.
 The beauty of this is that the students choose the questions and set the agenda.
 If a question is discussed for a long time, do not worry—let the conversation flow.
 You may find that as students talk, new questions come up naturally.
 It is important that each student feels able to contribute as much or as little as they wish.